MozillaFoundation/foundation.mozilla.org/README.md

 Install all dependencies into the virtual environment:

 - `pip install -r ../requirements.txt`

+#### Check Python version

+- `python --version`
+If that doesn't return 3.6 or greater, you probably need to start Googling to figure out why.

 #### Run migrate and load fake model data